 Commencing on January 1, 2019, the Company implements IFRS 16, Leases, which supersedes IAS 17, Leases.
-As to the first-time implementation of the new standard, see Note w1.

-f.
-Leases (continued)
+F. Leases (continued)

 Determining whether an arrangement contains a lease:

 On the date of entering a lease, the Company determines whether the arrangement is a lease or contains a lease, and examines whether the arrangement confers a right to control the use of an identified asset over a specific period for consideration.
 In assessing whether an arrangement confers a right to control the use of an identified asset, the Company examines whether, over the lease period, it has the two following rights: